vitalysim/totalrecon/README.md

 	Enter choice [ 1 - 99]

+**Note**: You need to install the dependencies before installing the tools.

+Most of the tools are added to the PATH, you can access them from everywhere in the file system.

 ## Contribution

 Feel free to add more tools so that the Bug Bounty community can benefit from them.